a-tk/search-app/backend/README.md

-# js-app-template-backend
+# search-app-backend
-A template for nodejs/express webapps
+A simple server that will search for articles using the Wikipedia API

 ## Backend

-The backend is a simple NodeJS express application.
+The backend is a simple NodeJS/Express application.

 By default, the backend supports running different environment configuration using the env.js file and a parameter to server.js